socket_select

 -

-The sockets listed in the write
+The sockets listed in the writearray will be

 watched to see if a write will not block.